 In addition to the analysis of workforce development activities in the region, including available education and training opportunities mentioned.
 Hope Network's Wheels to Work program provides an opportunity to expand services across the region.
-This program provides transportation to designated "hubs" through an area based on employer needs.
-Wheels to Work is currently operating in Kent and Muskegon Counties but is looking to expand to other areas within Region 4, including Newaygo County.
+This program provides transportation to designated "hubs" through an area, based on employer needs.
+Wheels to Work is currently operating in Kent, Ottawa and Muskegon Counties and has recently expanded into include Newaygo County.
 With employer interest increasing, this program is a possible solution to both employers' needs to decrease turnover due to lack of reliable transportation and enabling talent to access reliable transportation.